FabioBaiao/Gestao-de-Redes/README.md

 # ManagerSNMP
+##[4th/GR] Gestão de Redes
+TP1 -> Some questions about SNMP and MIB-II;
-[4th/GR] SNMP Manager to get and manage occupation data from system partitions.
-This was the second individual assignment of Gestão de Redes (4th year).
+TP2 -> SNMP Manager to get and manage occupation data from system partitions.